Submissions Open November 18, 2017

-You are invited to take part in the 16th Japan Association for Language Teaching’s PanSIG Conference by putting in a presentation proposal relating to the conference theme or to the particular interests of any of JALT's Special Interest Groups (SIGs).
-Presentations in Japanese are warmly encouraged.
+You are invited to take part in the 17th Japan Association for Language Teaching’s PanSIG Conference by submitting a presentation proposal relating to the particular interests of any of JALT's Special Interest Groups (SIGs).
+Presentations in Japanese as well as other languages are also warmly encouraged.
 For more information about JALT SIGs and their areas of interest, please refer to jalt.org/main/groups under the SIG listing.

 Submitting a Proposal

-Proposals may be submitted by registering here: www.conftool.net/pansig2017, then providing the information below.
+Proposals may be submitted from November 18, 2017 by registering here: www.conftool.net/pansig2018, then providing the information below.
 All speakers will need to register on the ConfTool website.

 - PRESENTER INFORMATION: Name, affiliation (academic institution or business), email address, telephone number for first speaker and other speakers.

 - TITLE: No more than 50 characters including spaces

 - FORMAT: Presentation (25 minutes, including 5 minutes of Q and A), Interactive poster session (45 Minutes including Q and A) or SIG Forum (90 Minutes).

 - SHORT SUMMARY: No more than 100 words or 150 Japanese characters.
 This will appear in the conference handbook and also be read as part of the selection process for the conference.